MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 ## Importing Shopify orders sold to international customers

-If you're collecting taxes from multiple countries/regions, you must define a country or region-specific setting in [!INCLUDE[prod_short](../includes/prod_short.md)].
+If you're collecting taxes from multiple countries/regions, you must define a specific country/regional setting in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's a reason why this setting is required.
 When a sales document is created in [!INCLUDE[prod_short](../includes/prod_short.md)], [!INCLUDE [prod_short](../includes/prod_short.md)] calculates taxes instead of reusing the taxes imported from Shopify.

 You specify country/region-specific settings on the **Shopify Customer Template** page.
 You can define the **Default Customer No.** or **Customer Template No.**.
 In either case, ensure the customer or template has the following fields filled in: